Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 A To change the "Average order value", click on the amount you see here, and type a new amount.
 B To change the time period of the sampled data, type it here, for instance 45, instead of 55.
-C To reduce, or increase the percentange of Steps you will see with the most drops, type a new number here.
+C To reduce, or increase the percentage of Steps you will see with the most drops, type a new number here.

-You don't need to press Enter, after each change, and the changes you make will stay saved, until you changed them again.
+You don't need to press Enter, after each change, and the changes you make will stay saved, until you change them again.

 Return to top of [Index](#Index)